pawelwiejkut/hana_sharepoint_list_adapter/README.md

-# Custom sharepoint adapter for SAP HANA
+# Custom sharepoint list adapter for SAP HANA

 Beta version, for non-production usage only.